sebasgim975/RoboCup2DSimulation/README.md

       ```

 3. Git:

    -Git is required for version control management and downloading the repository.
 Download and install it from [Git’s official site](https://git-scm.com/downloads).

-4. Clone the repository:
+5. Clone the repository:

 ```bash
     git clone https://github.com/sebasgim975/RoboCup2DSimulation.git
 ```

-5. Open Project in Qt Creator
+5. Open Project in Qt Creator:

    -Open Qt Creator and navigate to File > Open File or Project.

    -Locate and select the CMakeLists.txt or the .pro file in the cloned repository.

    -Follow the prompts in Qt Creator to configure the project setup.

-6. Build the Project
+6. Build the Project:

    -Navigate to Build > Build All to compile the project.

-7. Run the Simulation
+7. Run the Simulation:

-After building, run the project by navigating to Run > Start Debugging.
+   -After building, run the project by navigating to Run > Start Debugging.
 ## 🔗 Links
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sebas-gim/)